serenity-is/docs/tutorials/movies/03-customizing-movie-ui.md

 ## Setting Caption Size With CSS

-To adjust the caption size of the Movie dialog, you can create `Modules/MovieDB/Movie/MovieDialog.css` file and add the CSS rules to this file:
+To adjust the caption size of the Movie dialog, you can create a `Modules/MovieDB/Movie/MovieDialog.css` file and add the CSS rules to this file:

 ```css
 .s-MovieDB-MovieDialog .caption {